top of page

 Preparation of Canning Equipment

-Start by preparing your boiling water bath with enough water to cover 8 half-pint jars with 1-2 inches of water.
+Start by preparing your boiling water bath canner with enough water to cover 8 half-pint jars with 1-2 inches of water.
 Place the water bath canner on the stove on medium heat.

 Now that your equipment is ready, it is time to start making jam.